ELIZABETHRAN-I1411/ElizabethRani/README.md

 - 🎓 MCA Final Year Student
 - 📍 Sarah Tucker College, Tirunelveli
 - 👩‍💻 Passionate about Android development, Firebase, and data science
-- 💡 I love working with Java, MongoDB, and UI/UX design
+- 💡 I love working with Java, MongoDB, HTML, css and UI/UX design

 ## 📱 Projects

 ### 🔹 LYNX Centre – Empowering Students
-Overview:
+## Overview:

 LYNX Centre is an Android mobile application designed to support and empower students by providing them with easy access to essential features like login, dashboards, and Google Sign-In integration.
 The app streamlines user authentication and gives a personalized experience to every student.

-🔧 Key Features:
+## 🔧 Key Features:
 🔐 Secure Login System using Firebase Authentication

 📊 Student Dashboard with personalized information